ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 These identifiers MAY be present in a `tstr` field that does not otherwise restrict the string in ways that prevent a URN or URL from being present.

-This includes `iss`, and `sub` which are used to express the issuer and subject of a signed statement or receipt.
+This includes `iss`, and `sub` which are used to express the Issuer and subject of a signed statement or receipt.

 This also includes `kid` which is used to express a hint for which public key should be used to verify a signature.